PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 # Non-Transferable-Non-Fungible-Tokens
 Implementation of Non-Transferable-Non Fungible Tokens using Non-Fungible Token

+---
+title: my title
+author: my name
+date: today
+---

 ## Simple Summary

-A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs.
+A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs or NTTs.

 ## Abstract